jaimejim/lecture/src/coap.md

 CoAP devices are intended to come from multiple manufacturers, much like the World Wide Web enabled anyone to have an HTTP server.
 While arriving to a common data modeling and representation form as HTML for HTTP has not yet happened for CoAP, the technology is already mature in terms of networking layout.

-Devices may be sensors and actuators, exposing resources (i.e. measurable data) or enabling interaction with the environment.
+Devices may be sensors and actuators, exposing resources (i.e., measurable data) or enabling interaction with the environment.
 They have to find ways to register to services, find each other, and interact without much human control or intervention.

 Ideally we would be talking about a decentralized scenario, as on the Web.
-However, much like the Web is moving back to the mainframe format, most comertial IoT solutions today feature a central control point, manager, broker or orchestrating entity.
+However, much like the Web is moving back to the mainframe format, most commercial IoT solutions today feature a central control point, manager, broker or orchestrating entity.